 Game Theory of Rolldowns — One true voice is enough!

-To secure the multi-rollup, rolldowns are designed so that only one fair sequencer is needed.
+To secure the master-rollup, rolldowns are designed so that only one fair sequencer is needed.
 This is achieved by letting sequencers put capital at stake.

 - Sequencers have stake on L1.